cloud-gov/cg-site/_posts/2021-06-10-external-domain-migration-announcement.md

 your DNS, and contact cloud.gov support for assistance.

+## What to expect

+### During the migration

+The migration will *not* cause:
+- downtime
+- interruption to your services
+- change in functionality or configuration to your services

+During the migration, you may see a new service instance with a name you do not recognize in your space(s).

+### After the migration

+After the migration, your service instance(s) will have a new instance ID, so any references to your service instance ID will need to be updated.
+Additionally, your service instance(s) will be of a different service (`external-domain`) and plan (`domain` or `domain-with-cdn`, depending on your current instance type).

 Customers that experience issues, or that have questions about this change, can send a request to support@cloud.gov.